The geographic locations database maps countries and regions to IP addresses. You may want to adapt it due to a number of reasons.

 Edit the Business Transaction corresponding to the app's System Profile

-Edit the System Profile for your given application by double-clicking it in the Cockpit.
+Open the System Profile Preferences dialog box.
 Select Business Transactions vertical tab and expand Built-in transactions.
 Double-click the option Visits by User Experience and Count.
 Click Yes for the Do you really want to edit the Business Transaction? prompt.

 AppMon is now set up to resolve the selected countries to the city level.